INTERVIEW 2023.5.03

 Q, the result was only two shots throughout the match, but what do you think was lacking?

-A, in the first half we were able to carry the ball to the middle zone, but I think we lacked the ability to expand the ball to the opposite side when there were too many players on the same side.
-This is something we have been working on in practice, so I think it's something we should do in the game as well.
-Also, I felt that it would be difficult to reach the goal if we don't reduce the scenes where we lose the ball due to our own mistakes.
-If we could have carried the ball a little further forward, I think we could have given the forward players more room to work with, and I don't think the result of only two shots is solely the responsibility of the forward players.
+A, in the first half, we were able to carry the ball up to the middle zone, but I think we lacked the patience not to rush when moving forward and the ability to switch the ball to the opposite side when many players were gathered on the same side.
+This was something we worked on in practice, so it is something we should have done in the match as well.
+Also, I felt that unless we reduce the instances of losing the ball due to our own mistakes, it would be difficult to reach the goal.
+If we had been able to carry the ball forward a bit more, I believe it would have given the forwards more room to operate, and the result of only two shots is not solely the responsibility of the forwards.

 Q, you switched to a 3-back system midway through the game.
 Had you been practicing this as well?
 Did you have any concerns about changing the system during the match?

-A, I have done it several times in the game, and of course I practice it as well.
-With 3 backs, there are more people behind, so my positioning range becomes narrower, but I need to move forward a little, so there is a difference from 4 backs.
-With 3 backs, we basically have to defend tightly, but we conceded a goal after switching to 3 backs, so I feel a heavy responsibility.
-I think we conceded a goal by being caught in a momentary gap, so I want to work hard to become a center back who can pay attention to the whole team.
+A, we have done it several times in matches, and of course, we practice it as well.
+With a three-back system, since there are more players at the back, my positioning range becomes narrower, but there is a need to push the ball forward a bit, which is different from the four-back system.
+The three-back system basically requires a solid defense, but since we conceded a goal after switching to three backs, I feel a heavy responsibility.
+I think we conceded by being caught off guard for a moment, so I want to work hard to become a center back who can stay attentive throughout the entire match.

 <Shuto ABE>